 Over and above the quality system certification process, the most important aspect is how rigorously the different steps and parameters are controlled in order to deliver an accurate calibration day after day.

 All of our electrical instruments are calibrated by certified calibration suppliers.
 They certify that, at the time of calibration, the instruments used for calibration meet or exceed all published specifications and have been calibrated using standards whose calibrations are traceable to the NIST and/or other recognized international standards.
 The electrical and physical properties of their laboratories meet the highest requirements for ambient temperature, relative humidity and cleanliness.
-Their equipment is maintained by procedures that meet the requirements of ISO 9001:2015 and ISO 10012:2003.
+Their equipment is maintained by procedures that meet the requirements of ISO 9001:2015 and ISO/IEC 17025:2017.

 HOW GENTEC-EO CALIBRATES YOUR DETECTOR